 Kelly-Kate Pease

-Professor, International Relations, History, Politics and International Relations
+Professor, International Relations

 Kelly-Kate S. Pease, PhD, is professor of international relations and director of the International Relations online program at Webster University.
 She has published extensively in areas related to international relations, human rights, and humanitarian affairs.
 Her books include "International Organizations: Perspectives on Global Governance" (6th ed), "The United Nations and Changing World Politics" (co-author, 8th ed), and "Human Rights and Humanitarian Diplomacy."
-Pease also publishes articles and chapters on human rights, humanitarian intervention, humanitarian assistance, diplomacy, the United Nations, and international criminal law.
+Pease also publishes articles and chapters on human rights, humanitarian intervention, humanitarian assistance, diplomacy, the United Nations and international criminal law.

 Pease received her PhD from the University of Nebraska-Lincoln in 1994, her MA from the University of Nebraska-Lincoln in 1990, and her BA from Louisiana State University in 1987.
 Her areas of interest include international relations, international political economy, international organizations, international law, foreign policy and human rights.